cgarciae/jax_metrics/README.md

 * Automatic accumulation over epochs.

-JAX Metrics is implemented on top of [Treeo](https://github.com/cgarciae/treeo).
+Metrix is implemented on top of [Treeo](https://github.com/cgarciae/treeo).

 ## What is included?
 * The Keras-like `Loss` and `Metric` abstractions.